psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 This morning the noted Graham and his wife, taken up as mentioned in our last, for negotiating counterfeited bank notes, were removed from our prison to Newgate, in order to take their trial at the next sessions at the Old Baily.

+### On Trial

+Tyrie's trial, at a special commission, took place on

 https://britishnewspaperarchive.co.uk/viewer/bl/0000189/17820808/012/0003
-Derby Mercury - Thursday 08 August 1782
+Derby Mercury - Thursday 15 August 1782

+*The British Newspaper Archive incorrectly gives the date as 10 August, incorrectly parsing the date "From Thursday August 8 to Thursday August 15, 1782."*

 A Letter from Salisbury, dated Aug.
 12, says,, "Saturday came on at the Castle of Winchester, the Trial of Mr. David Tyrie, of Gosport, for holding a treasonable Correspondence with the French Ministry.
 The Trial lasted near eight Hours, when he was convicted upon the clearest Evidence, and received Sentence to be executed at Portsmouth on the 24th Inst.
 When asked by the Clerk of Arraigns, what he had to say why Sentence of Death should not be pronounced upon him, he replyed, 'He did not suppose any Thing he could say would avail him, but he had a Hope beyond the Grave, and despised the Malice of bis Enemies.'
 He is about 30 Years of Age, by Birth a Scotchman, went up to London as a Servant, and lived with Mr. Vowell the Stationer, as a Clerk, above five Years, gaining the Esteem and Confidence of his Master."